robail-yasrab/RootNav-2.0/training/README.md

     test/ [Optional, used after training]
 ```

 Within each folder should be pairs of images and identically named RSML files.
-An example is given within the repository [here](https://github.com/robail-yasrab/RootNav-2.0/tree/master/training/OSR_Root_dataset). when training begins the script will scan the directory for valid training pairs, render segmentation masks and store all required training data within cache files in the same directory.
+An example dataset is given within the repository [here](https://github.com/robail-yasrab/RootNav-2.0/tree/master/training/OSR_Root_dataset). when training begins the script will scan the directory for valid training pairs, render segmentation masks and store all required training data within cache files in the same directory.

 Note that the class weights used by the cross entropy loss are hard coded into the training file.
 For most datasets these will be satisfactory, you can adapt these to your own dataset if required.
 We use a script for this [here](https://github.com/robail-yasrab/dataset_weights) and will be adapting this into the training code in due course.